Lumi-supercomputer/lumi-userguide/docs/storage/index.md

 When a storage space is marked as expandable, it means that you can request more space if needed.

+## Billing

+Storage is billed by volume as well as time.
+The billing units are TB-hours.
+For the regular scratch file system, 1TB that stays for 1 hour on the filesystem, consumes 1TB-hour.
+For the flash based filesytem 1TB for 1 hour consumes 10 TB-hours.

 ## User Home

 Each user has a home directory (`$HOME`) that can contain up to 10 GB of data.